Gary Rossington: Career

-Personal life
+Personal life and death

-Rossington and Dale Krantz-Rossington were married in 1982 and had two daughters.
+Rossington married singer Dale Krantz in 1982 and they had two daughters.
 Rossington suffered a heart attack on October 8, 2015, after which two Lynyrd Skynyrd concerts had to be canceled.
-In July 2021, he underwent emergency heart surgery.
+On July 24 2021, he underwent emergency heart surgery.

-Death

-Rossington died at his home in Milton, Georgia, on March 5, 2023, at age 71.
-The cause of his death was not revealed.
+Rossington died of a heart attack and heart disease at his home in Milton, Georgia, on March 5, 2023, at age 71.